-On August 30, 2017, at approximately 12:00 PM, Sacramento County Sheriff’s Deputy Robert French was patrolling the North Division of Sacramento County.
+On August 30, 2017, at approximately 12:00 PM, Sacramento County Sheriff’s Deputy Robert French patrolled the North Division of Sacramento County.
 He responded to a radio call for help from other officers doing a probation search of a hotel room at the Ramada Inn on Auburn Boulevard.
-Prior to his arrival, two California Highway Patrol Officers had already been shot by the suspect.
+Before his arrival, the suspect had already shot two California Highway Patrol Officers.

 During the entire gun battle, the suspect fired approximately thirty-four rounds from his AK-47 rifle and approximately nine rounds from his handgun.
 An AK-47 rifle, two handguns, and a live hand grenade were recovered from the suspect’s vehicle.
 A subsequent search of the motel room revealed methamphetamine and an additional handgun.